fenago/ml-scikit-keras-tensorflow/labs/solution_18.md

     other than those mentioned in
     [Lab 18]

-    Music personalization

-    :   The environment is a user's personalized web radio.
+    Music personalization: The environment is a user's personalized web radio.
 The agent is the software deciding what song to play next for that user.
 Its possible actions are to play any song in the catalog (it must try to choose a song the user will enjoy) or to play an